Epicodus-Curriculum/javascript-full-stack/0d_installing_node_via_nvm.md

 * To install a specific version of node use the command `nvm install <version>` where `<version>` is the version of Node you want to install.
 We’ll use this command now: open terminal and enter `nvm install 16.13.1`.
 If this is the first version of Node that you are installing, nvm knows to automatically use it as the default version.
 * We can verify that Node was successfully installed by running `node -v` in the command line.
 We should see `v16.13.1` returned to us.
 * You can list the version(s) of Node you have installed on your computer with the `nvm ls` command.
-This command will list your installed versions of node at the top of the list, including the default version that’s currently being used, as well as a list of Node versions that are not installed on your machine, but are listed as `lts` for “long term support”, which are the stable versions of node that are supported for a long time — but not forever!
+This command will list your installed versions of node at the top of the list, including the default version that's currently being used, as well as a list of Node versions that are not installed on your machine, but are listed as `lts` for “long term support”, which are the stable versions of node that are supported for a long time — but not forever!
 To see a list of currently supported Node versions and their end of life dates, visit [the node releases page](https://nodejs.dev/en/about/releases/).
 * You can list all available versions of Node using `nvm ls-remote`.
 This will be a very large list.
 * To switch the default version of Node that your computer is using, use the command `nvm use <version>`, where `<version>` is the version number of Node that you want to set as default.
 * To learn about other usage commands, visit [the nvm documentation](https://github.com/nvm-sh/nvm#usage).